 But is it good enough?

-Taking all of this information into account, and weighing all the pros and cons of steel vs brass ammo, which one should you be choosing to run in your rifle?
+Taking all of this information into account, and weighing all the pros and cons of steel vs. brass ammo…which one should you choose?

-Well, the answer is actually the same as almost every other big “should I do A or B” question in the gun world, and that is: it depends.
+Well, the answer is actually the same as almost every other big “should I do A or B” question…it depends.